apache/qpid-dispatch/console/stand-alone/README.md

 Note: An internet connection is required during the npm install to retrieve the 3rd party javascript / css files.

 ## To run the web console:
-- Ensure one of the routers in your network is configured with a normal listener with `http: true` and that the `httpRootDir` is set to the directory containing installed stand-alone console files
+- Ensure one of the routers in your network is configured with a normal listener with `http: true`

 ```
 listener {
     role: normal